640 South State StreetDover, Delaware 19901

 Barium within the intestines from a recent barium procedure may interfere with an ERCP.

-An ERCP may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+An ERCP may be done on an outpatient basis or as part of your stay in a hospital.
+Procedures may vary based on your condition and your healthcare provider's practices.

 Generally, an ERCP follows this process: